Tajko725/AAASnippet/README.md

 ## Release Note

+- v.1.0.0.6
+  - Trying to fix a bug with `CoreEditor` in `Visual Studio 2022 Pro`.
+If someone had a problem then try manually installing the `Visual Studio extension development` extension, which includes CoreEditor
 - v.1.0.0.5
   - First release, it contains `a, fa, fad, fas, fasd, ta, tad, tas, tasd, tta, ttas` snippet.